act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 ## Expectation

-The target element is neither rotated clockwise nor counter clockwise around the Z-axis at an angle corresponding to 90 degrees relative from the position of the element in `landscape` orientation to the position of the element in `portrait` orientation.
+The target element is neither rotated clockwise nor counter clockwise around the Z-axis at an angle corresponding to 90 degrees relative from the position of the element in `landscape` orientation to the position of the element in `portrait` orientation, and vice versa.

 ## Assumptions